kpav33/advanced-react/notes.md

     Avoid passing non-primitive values that are **coming from other props or hooks**.

   - When memoizing props, **remember that `children` is also a non-primitive** value that needs to be memoized.

+# Chapter 6 – Deep Dive into Diffing and Reconciliation

+- When we create a React element, we are actually creating a JavaScript object.
+JSX is just syntactic sugar for the `React.createElement()` function.
+This function returns a description object with a `type` property that points to either:

+  - a component,
+  - a memoized component, or
+  - a string representing an HTML tag.

+- If the reference to that object changes between re-renders, and the `type` remains the same (and isn't memoized with `React.memo`), React will re-render the element.

+- React transforms our code into DOM elements.
+For example, a React `input` becomes a standard HTML input element in the DOM.
+If only an attribute like `placeholder` changes, React updates just that attribute instead of re-creating the whole element.
+This is for performance optimization.

+- This transformation is done by manipulating the **Virtual DOM** — a large JavaScript object that represents the entire component tree with all their props and children.

+- DOM elements in the Virtual DOM tree have their `type` set as strings (e.g., `"div"`, `"input"`), which tells React to create corresponding HTML elements.
+Components have their `type` set to their function definition, allowing React to execute the function and traverse the tree it returns.

+- On initial render (mount), React:

+  1. Iterates over the tree.
+  2. For elements with string `type`, generates DOM nodes.
+  3. For elements with function `type`, calls the function and recursively processes its return value.
+  4. Finally, appends the generated elements to the document using JavaScript's `appendChild()`.

+- During re-renders, React starts traversing the tree from the point of update.
+It compares the old and new `type` values:

+  - If the `type` is the same, the component is marked for update.
+  - If the `type` has changed, React unmounts the old component and mounts the new one.

+- Defining components inside other components is considered an anti-pattern.
+In JavaScript, functions are compared by reference.
+So defining a child component inside a parent function means the reference changes on every render, causing React to unmount and remount that component each time.
+This is inefficient and can introduce bugs.

+- When conditionally rendering the same component (where only attributes change), React doesn't unmount and remount it.
+It simply re-renders it with the updated props.
+For example, an input element with a changed `placeholder` will maintain its current value; only the attribute will be updated.

+- To force re-mounting instead of re-rendering, we can use arrays and keys.

+- When React encounters an array of children, it compares each item between renders.
+Each item is treated as distinct, allowing React to match components correctly across renders.

+- The `key` attribute serves as a unique identifier for React to track elements in dynamic arrays.
+It ensures consistent identification of components even when their order or presence changes (e.g., reorder, add, or remove operations).

+- Key does not improve performance directly; it is used by React solely for identification between renders.

+- To prevent unnecessary re-renders, use `React.memo` to memoize components.

+- For static arrays that don’t change their order, using the index as a key is acceptable.
+For dynamic arrays that might be reordered, use a unique value such as an ID as the key.

+- Changing the key on an uncontrolled component causes a state reset.
+This is a useful technique to reset a component’s state to its initial value.

+- If two elements share the same key and one is unmounted while the other is mounted, the newly mounted element may inherit the state of the unmounted one.
+This happens even if the elements are otherwise different.

+- React only enforces the use of keys in dynamic arrays.
+In static arrays, there is no risk of elements being rearranged, so keys are optional.

+- When mixing dynamic and static elements, React wraps the dynamic ones into a single array, and that array becomes a single child within the parent’s children array.

+---

+## Key Takeaways

+- React will compare elements between re-renders with elements in the same place in the returned array on any level of hierarchy.
+The first one with the first one, the second with the second, etc.
+- If the type of the element and its position in the array is the same, React will re-render that element.
+If the type changes at that position, then React will unmount the previous component and mount the new one.
+- An array of children will always have the same number of children (if it's not dynamic).
+Conditional elements (`isSomething ? <A /> : <B />`) will take just one place, even if one of them is `null`.
+- If the array is dynamic, then React can't reliably identify those elements between re-renders.
+So we use the `key` attribute to help it.
+This is important when the array can change the number of its items or their position between re-renders (re-order, add, remove), and especially important if those elements are wrapped in `React.memo`.
+- We can use the key outside of dynamic arrays as well to force React to recognize elements at the same position in the array with the same type as different.
+Or to force it to recognize elements at different positions with the same type as the same.
+- We can also force unmounting of a component with a key if that key changes between re-renders based on some information (like routing).
+This is sometimes called "state reset".